ritesh404/kudojs/docs/maybe.md

 <a name="Maybe.isJust"></a>

 ### Maybe.isJust()
-Returns true if the current Maybe is a Nothing
+Returns true if the current Maybe is a Just

 <a name="Maybe.alt"></a>